cloud-gov/cg-site/_docs/deployment/deployment.md

 ## Next steps on application architecture

-1. cloud.gov works best with applications that follow the [Twelve-Factor App](https://12factor.net/) guidelines.
-This is more of a comprehensive philosophy than a set of requirements, and it helps explain how cloud.gov expects applications to behave.
+1. Cloud.gov works best with applications that follow the [Twelve-Factor App](https://12factor.net/) guidelines.
+This is more of a comprehensive philosophy than a set of requirements, and it helps explain how Cloud.gov expects applications to behave.
-1. The Cloud Foundry [Considerations for Designing and Running an Application in the Cloud](https://docs.cloudfoundry.org/devguide/deploy-apps/prepare-to-deploy.html) apply to cloud.gov as well, including more details about the core principles above.
+1. The Cloud Foundry [Considerations for Designing and Running an Application in the Cloud](https://docs.cloudfoundry.org/devguide/deploy-apps/prepare-to-deploy.html) apply to Cloud.gov as well, including more details about the core principles above.
-1. The cloud.gov [production-ready guide]({{ site.baseurl }}{% link _docs/deployment/production-ready.md %}) explains how to prepare your application for success in production on cloud.gov.
+1. The Cloud.gov [production-ready guide]({{ site.baseurl }}{% link _docs/deployment/production-ready.md %}) explains how to prepare your application for success in production on Cloud.gov.

 ## Troubleshooting buildpack issues